Taking Xanax may make a person feel tired, relaxed, and quiet. It can also cause side effects like dizziness, memory problems, and dry mouth

 If a person has been taking Xanax for a long time and wants to come off it, they should speak with a healthcare professional to work out a safe method for discontinuing the drug.

-Some drugs interact with Xanax by blocking or reducing the effect of the liver enzymes that play a role in its elimination.
-These drugs include fluoxetine and birth control pills.
+Some drugs interact with Xanax by blocking or reducing the effect of CYP3A enzymes.
+These liver enzymes play a role in its elimination.

-People take Xanax to control anxiety and panic.
-It produces feelings of calm and relaxes the muscles.
+Doctors prescribe Xanax to manage acute anxiety and panic attacks.
+In these instances, it can produce feelings of calm and relax the muscles.

-Xanax is an effective medication, and some people use it recreationally.
-The drug can cause side effects, especially if people combine it with other CNS depressants, such as antihistamines and alcohol.
+Xanax is an effective medication, and some people use it without a prescription or in a manner different from their prescription.
+The drug can cause side effects, especially if people combine it with other CNS depressants, such as antihistamines, opioids, and alcohol.

 People may also experience negative effects when coming off Xanax after taking it for a long time.
-Talking to a doctor and following a discontinuation schedule can help avoid these symptoms.
+Talking with a doctor and following a discontinuation schedule can help avoid these symptoms.